Multiple Kernel Representation Learning on Networks: Related Work

 \section{Related Work}

 \textbf{Node embeddings.} Traditional dimension reduction methods such as Principal Component Analysis (PCA) \cite{pca}, Locally Linear Embeddings \cite{locally_linear_embedding}, and ISOMAP \cite{isomap} that rely on the matrix factorization techniques, have considerably influenced early approaches on learning node embeddings.
 For instance, \textsc{HOPE} \cite{hope} learns embedding vectors by factorizing a higher-order proximity matrix using SVD, while \textsc{M-NMF} \cite{nmf} leverages non negative matrix factorization aiming to preserve the underlying community structure of the graph.
 Similarly, \textsc{NetMF} \cite{netmf} and its scalable variant \textsc{NetSMF} \cite{netsmf-www2019}, learn embeddings by properly factorizing a target matrix that has been designed based on the Positive Pointwise Mutual Information (PPMI) of random walk proximities.
+Similarly, \textsc{SDAE} \cite{SDAE} uses the PPMI matrix with stacked denoising autoencoders to learn the representations.
+SDNE \cite{sdne} adapts a deep neural network architecture to capture the highly non-linear network patterns.
 Nevertheless, as we have mentioned in Sec. \ref{sec:introduction}, most of these models suffer from high time complexity, while at the same time, they assume an exact realization of the target matrix.
 For a detailed description of matrix factorization models for node embeddings, the reader can refer to \cite{GRL-survey-ieeebigdata20,survey_hamilton_leskovec, hamilton-grl20}.